 It seems that resource overuse was a really big issue for Web Drive, so they’ve done away with their “unmetered” plans completely and listed the limits for each of their shared hosting plans accordingly.
 According to Web Drive, this won’t affect 99% of their customers — only the 1% who have been abusing their fair usage policy will really feel the restrictions.
 Also, if you really do feel that the listed resource allocations aren’t enough for you, there are several add-on packs available for purchase.
 I thought this was actually a good move on their part, given that most web hosting providers advertise “unlimited” resources when in fact there’s always fine print somewhere stating the limits on a seemingly unlimited plan.

 Web Drive doesn’t currently offer Windows-based hosting; however, they have multiple sister companies that do.
 I found it interesting that this company provides SSL certificates as a service, yet there are no free certificates even with their premium plans.
-Most hosting services that sell SSL certificates include at least the most basic security certificates with some of their plans.
-This is a huge downer, especially given that Google has made HTTPS and SSL certification one of the key ranking factors in their search engine algorithms.
-So if you like what Web Drive is offering, be prepared to extend your budget by a rather significant amount.
+Most hosting services that offer SSL certificates include at least the most basic security certificates in some of their plans.
+This can be quite disappointing, especially considering that Google considers HTTPS and SSL certification as crucial ranking factors in their search engine algorithms.
+So, if you are interested in what Web Drive is providing, be ready to allocate a considerably higher budget.

 Their shared hosting service has a 99.9% uptime guarantee, while their managed cloud hosting and dedicated servers have a 99.99% uptime SLA.

 Their prices are displayed in New Zealand Dollars, which is something you may want to keep in mind if you’re not from the land of Kiwis.
 Also, the prices are a tad more expensive than what you’d have to pay with a European or U.S. company for the same level of service.
 On the other hand, the standard of living and labor costs in New Zealand are a fair bit higher, so the prices have likely been set with that in mind.